Community leaders and policymakers want to plan now for putting anticipated settlements from opioid lawsuits to the best use.

 If outcomes are met, investors receive performance-based payments and a portion of savings to government.

 Funds are provided by the government, foundations, or other sources by matching the community contribution to a project.
 For instance, private foundations could match community settlement funds to leverage and support the blueprint’s strategies.

 At the time of publication, no opioid settlements have been finalized.
 It is not known how much money Colorado can expect from opioid settlements or when settlement funds may be received.

-While any settlement negotiated by the Colorado Attorney General’s Office will benefit the entire state, Colorado local government, cities, and counties can also follow the National Prescription Opiate Litigation known as multidistrict litigation (MDL) 2804.
+Colorado local governments, cities, and counties can also follow the National Prescription Opiate Litigation known as multidistrict litigation (MDL) 2804.

-Information — including an allocation map that estimates how much funding each local government might receive through a settlement — is available at the MDL 2804 negotiation class website: www.opioidsnegotiationclass.info.
+Information — including an allocation map that estimates how much funding each local government might receive through a settlement of MDL cases — is available at the MDL 2804 negotiation class website: www.opioidsnegotiationclass.info.

 This blueprint provides a guide for local and state decision-makers as they allocate resources to address the opioid crisis and other behavioral health challenges.
 However, depending on individual community needs — from workforce shortages to existing financing streams — community leaders should adjust their allocation.
 Several considerations are described below:

 Breadth versus depth.
 Some communities may benefit from broad financial support across their behavioral health system.
 But others may create the biggest impact from a significant influx of funding into one part of the system — such as building a system of recovery supports or increasing the number of medication-assisted treatment providers in the region.
 What impact could a community create by focusing investments in one domain?